getnikola/nikola/docs/manual.rst

 ``````````````

 Nikola uses *static indexes* by default.
 This means that ``index-1.html`` has
-the oldest posts, and the newest posts past the first 10 are in
+the oldest posts, and the newest posts after the first 10 are in
 ``index-N.html``, where ``N`` is the highest number.
 Only the page with the
 highest number and the main page (``index-N.html`` and ``index.html``) are
 rebuilt (the others remain unchanged).
 The page that appears when you click